Chapter 2: About binary star systems

 “Binary stars are of immense importance to astronomers as they allow the masses of stars to be determined.
 A binary system is simply one in which two stars orbit around a common centre of mass, that is they are gravitationally bound to each other.
 Actually most stars are in binary systems.
 Perhaps up to 85% of stars are in binary systems with some in triple or even higher-multiple systems.”

 Would you be surprised to know that the idea that the Sun is part of a binary system is not a new concept?
 The Binary Research Institute headed by Walter Cruttenden has been looking into this hypothesis for many years.
-Unfortunately, their reasoning-process is stuck in the Copernican heliocentric paradigm, and thus, their ongoing search for the Sun’s elusive binary companion has never considered Mars as a possible candidate.
+Unfortunately, their reasoning process is stuck in the Copernican heliocentric paradigm, and thus, their ongoing search for the Sun’s elusive binary companion has never considered Mars as a possible candidate.
 Their current, favored candidate (for a binary companion of the Sun) appears to be Sirius.
-Sirius, however, is itself a binary system (Sirius A and B revolve around their common barycenter every 50.1 years).
-Nonetheless, Cruttenden (et al) have made a sterling job demonstrating, in methodical fashion, that the so-called “Lunisolar” theory (i.e.; Earth’s purported “wobble” around its axis) is utterly untenable - for a number of reasons.
-But more about this later.
+However, Sirius is itself a binary system (Sirius A and B revolve around their common barycenter every 50.1 years).
+Nonetheless, Cruttenden (et al) have made a sterling job demonstrating, in methodical fashion, that the so-called “Lunisolar” theory - i.e. Earth’s purported “wobble” around its axis - is utterly untenable, for a number of reasons (but more about this in Chapter 10).

 The below spirographic (or trochoidal) patterns are from a fairly recent study (2010) concerned with the “barycentric motion of exoplanet host stars”.
 In the TYCHOS model - as we shall see - the spirographic orbital paths of our planets all bear some resemblance to these complex yet beautiful patterns that some modern astronomers are observing nowadays in what they call "the barycentric motion of exoplanet host stars":